sverweij/virtual-code-owners/README.md

 Just make sure there's no name clashes between the username and a (virtual) team name and _virtual-code-owners_ will leave the real name alone.

+### What validations does virtual-code-owners perform?

+On the VIRTUAL-CODEOWNERS.txt file it performs is a little bit of validation:

+- it will find invalid user/ team names (those that don't start with an `@` or aren't an e-mail address)
+- it will find invalid 'rules'; which is the case when there is a file pattern on the line, but no user or team names.

+When it encounters any of these virtual-code-owners will emit a clear error message with the location of the error and exit with a non-zero code, to prevent the creation of a potentially invalid CODEOWNERS file.

+It _does not_ check whether the user or team names actually exist in the current project, though.
+Although nice, there's already tooling on the generated CODEOWNERS file that will check that for you.

 ### Any limitations I should know of?

 - ~~Currently only works for _user names_ to identify team members - not for e-mail